Healthy commerce is impossible without inventory management.

 But if you are able to build a reliable network of trusted suppliers and contractors, this system can work perfectly well, especially if an automated system helps you to implement JIT more effectively, intelligently managing vendors and purchase orders, and reducing delays.

-This method involves an agreement with the contractor to pay him only when his product sells.
+This technique involves an agreement with the contractor to pay him only when his product sells.
 For example, a wholesaler places stock on the shelves of a retailer but keeps the rights and ownership of the stock until it is sold.
 And at that point retailer buys the consumed stock.
 Sure, this method involves a risk and demand uncertainty and a very extreme degree of trust from the wholesaler.

 Within consignment technique retailers can enjoy the benefits of offering a broader range of products to their customers, without freezing his capital, and at the same time retailer is able to return unsold items at no cost.